bnb-chain/greenfield-storage-provider/README.md

 # Greenfield Storage Provider

-Storage Provider (abbreviated SP) is storage service infrastructure providers.
+Greenfield Storage Provider (abbreviated SP) is storage service infrastructure providers.
 It uses Greenfield as the ledger and the single source of truth.
 Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user rights and authentications.